jimenofonseca/HBLM-USA/README.md

 - Where are the results stored?
 A: the results are inside the results folder / final_results.csv
 - Where is the orginal database of built areas?
 A: It is publicly available for commercial and residential buildings [`here`](https://www.eia.gov/consumption/commercial/data/2012/) and [`here`](https://www.eia.gov/consumption/residential/data/2015/)
-- Where is the orginal weather data?
-A: it is not available to the public.
-It was obtained from the private vendor [`Meteonorm`](https://meteonorm.com/en/)
+- Where is the weather data?
+A: The data is available from a private vendor [`Meteonorm`](https://meteonorm.com/en/)
+- Where is the building performance data?
+A: It is publicly available for close to 1 million buildings at [`LBL`](gov)

 ## Cite